Li-Ming-Fan/text_classification/README.md

 The train/valid/pred procedures for supervised learnings are much the same for different tasks, so I tried to implement the model wrapper to be task-independent.
 Then one can focus on data preprocessing and model construction jobs.

-The data-batching module here suits for small dataset.

 ## References